 Serious lifters with lots of experience undertake five or six workouts a week, each one targeting one or two different muscle groups.
 However, as few as three full-body workouts per week can produce decent results.

 What kinds of equipment do you need?

-Common types of weight training equipment include barbells and dumbbells, which are often used in conjunction with a bench.
+Common types of weight training equipment include barbells and dumbbells, which are often used in conjunction with an adjustable bench.
 More technical types of equipment include weight machines, which come in a variety of forms, and often incorporate seats, cables, pulleys, and levers.
 Barbells and dumbbells are often known as free weights because they are not attached to other devices and are raised and lowered freely.
 Unlike free weights, weight machines guide your joints through fixed patterns of motion.

 Although technically not weights, resistance bands and your own body weight can also be used to develop muscles.
 Indeed, weight training programs often incorporate resistance band and bodyweight exercises.
 Resistance bands are also often used to add extra resistance to free-weight and bodyweight exercises.

 You should be able to find everything you need to effectively train in a gym.
 If you’re going to train safely and effectively at home, you will need at least a set of dumbbells, an adjustable bench, a pull-up bar, a barbell, and a power rack (aka power cage) for safety.
 Clip resistance bands and ankle straps are also quite important, especially for the ladies.

 How long does it take to see results?

 Results take time, patience, and dedication, but are worth the effort.
 As long as you follow an effective training program that also ensures adequate rest and recovery, you should start to see evidence of an increase in strength within just days of training, and evidence of an increase in the size of your muscles (or curves) after six to eight weeks.
 Men can add up to 25 pounds of muscle mass in the first year of proper training and nutrition, whereas women can add approximately half as much.